aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render CGM to XLSB" h2="Export CGM File to XLSB via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert CGM files to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to convert CGM files to XLSB.

+The process of converting CGM to XLSB involves two steps.
+Firstly, you need to use Aspose.PDF for .NET to export the CGM file to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, edit, convert, and manipulate PDF documents within any .NET application.
+It provides a wide range of features and capabilities that make it easy to export CGM files to XLSX.

+Once the CGM file has been exported to XLSX, you can then use Aspose.Cells for .NET to convert the XLSX file to XLSB.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, edit, convert, and manipulate spreadsheets within any .NET application.
+It provides a wide range of features and capabilities that make it easy to convert XLSX to XLSB.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert CGM file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+In conclusion, Aspose.Total for .NET makes it easy to convert CGM files to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+By using Aspose.PDF for .NET to export the CGM file to XLSX and Aspose.Cells for .NET to convert the XLSX file to XLSB, developers can quickly and easily convert CGM files to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}